jmclaren7/windows-setup-helper/README.md

 While many other solutions for custom WindowsPE exist, very few integrate the Windows installer, all of them use tools and GUIs that are closed source and difficult to trust.

 To use Windows Setup Helper you'll need to add the project files to a WinPE image (sources\boot.wim) along with your custom scripts and tools.
-It's recommended to us the "Prepare Using NTLite" instructions below.

 <p align="center">
   <img src="https://raw.githubusercontent.com/jmclaren7/windows-setup-helper/master/Extra/Screenshot1.png?raw=true">